 Step 3: Using Pieces of Scrap Wood, Practice the Strokes First

-Remember that we are trying to achieve the oak’s shades to our pine wood, so the best way to make this happen is to practice our strokes on some pieces of scrap wood.
+Remember that I’m trying to achieve the oak’s shades to the pine wood, so the best way to make this happen is to practice the strokes on some pieces of scrap wood.

 Step 4: Prime the Pine Wood and Apply the Wood Stain

 Next is to prime your pine wood using a pre-stain conditioner.
-We recommend not skipping this step for this procedure because conditioning the pine wood prevent blotchiness.
+Do not skip this step for this procedure because conditioning the pine wood prevent blotchiness.

 To do this, get a lint-free rag and rub it on the wood surface.
 Ensure you cover every surface corner and let it dry before adding another coat.
 Follow the direction of the wood grain and observe if the wood grain is even.

 Then you can apply the stain on the surface.
 Remember to work with the wood grain and start with a thin layer for your first coat.

 Step 5: Examine the Wood Surface, then Apply the Second Coat (If Needed)